Disclosures

 • Monthly mortgage or rent payment

-• Preferred due date of payment
+• Preferred payment due date

 You may also be asked to upload documents to verify the information you provide, such as your ID or pay stubs.
+Make sure you include all of your income in your application.
+This will both strengthen your ability to repay and lower your debt-to-income ratio.
+So if you have a side hustle, be sure to mention it on your application.

 Depending on the lender, the approval process can take up to seven business days.

-Benefits and drawbacks of long-term personal loans
+Pros and cons of long-term personal loans

 Pros